RafaGago/mini-async-log/README.md

 It shows very stable results in the throughput and latency measurements.
-The latency increases with more contention but it's still lower than all non "mal" variants, except for the synchronous loggers with low contention/thread count.
+The latency increases with more contention but it's still lower than all non "mal" variants except for the synchronous loggers with low contention/thread count.

 The only competing logger using a heap based queue is nanolog.
 In the 1M msgs test a sensible throughput degradation is seen in it when the thread count